 Hypothyroid Self Test

-It will make it difficult, if not impossible for you to lose weight until you address that problem.
+It will make it difficult, if not impossible for you to lose weight and improve these other symptoms until you address that problem.
 There ARE ways to increase your metabolic rate, but they are not by calorie restricted diets!

 Rate the following on a scale of 0 through 5, with 0 being not present, and 5 being severe.